julianlam/feps/fep/4f05/fep-4f05.md

 ### Hard deletion

 When an object is **hard deleted**, the object MUST no longer have an ActivityPub representation.
 Servers MUST respond to requests for the object with a 400-level response code.
 A [`404 Not Found`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/404) is acceptable, although a [`410 Gone`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/410) sends a more explicit signal that the object was explicitly removed.
 Security or privacy considerations may affect your decision to send anything more than a 404.

 A `Delete` activity MUST be published in order to propagate the hard deletion to other servers.

 ## Receivers

-When a `Delete` activity is encountered, the `actor` may not match the `attributedTo` of the targeted object.
-Follow the [origin-based security model][fe34] for verifying authenticity of the received activity.
+When a `Delete` activity is encountered, the referenced `object` MAY be either the full object or a reference to one.

+Verifying authenticity of the embedded object is out of scope of this FEP.
+Follow the [origin-based security model][fe34] for verifying authenticity of any received `Delete` activity.

+If `object` is a reference, the server MUST **request the object** (via its `id`) from the origin server directly.

 Handle the received activity as below based on the received response code or object `type`.

-In cases where the object is referenced (not embedded in the activity itself), request the object (via its `id`) from the origin server directly.
+>[!NOTE]
+> The `actor` may not match the `attributedTo` of the targeted object.
+This is allowed as moderators or privileged users may carry out deletions.

 ### `Tombstone`